The issue of racism is intimately connected to homelessness and poverty.

 If we are successful in our education, activism, and disciplines, we hope to inspire others who seek their own social justice calling.

-For the program year 2015-16 we have decided to focus our attention on the issue of homelessness.
+We have decided to focus our attention on the issue of homelessness.
+The issue of racism is intimately connected to homelessness and poverty.
 In the past, we have lent our efforts to immigration, living wage, hunger, globalization, and a number of other concerns.
 This coming year we will limit our concerns, and increase our impact.

 We have sponsored speakers and education series; individually and together, we have added our voices in community forums.
-We had a Saturday morning retreat in March to assess our goals and plan action.
-We meet monthly on the second Tuesday of the month.
+We have had a retreats to assess our goals and plan action.
+We meet monthly virtually over Zoom due to Covid-19, and the date changes, so please contact us to get the link!
 We encourage other parish members to attend our meetings and share with us their concerns and perspectives.

 + + +